 These ravioli with bitter greens are an elegant dish for family and company.
 Fresh pasta is rolled out and filled with greens, such as escarole or chicory, as well as ericotta and mozzarella.
 The ravioli is then cooked, and topped with brown butter-walnut sauce.
 Cheese, lemon juice, and parsley knock it out of the park.

 Ravioli with bitter greens not only sounds like a restaurant-quality dish, it tastes like it, too.
 It’s simply homemade pasta filled with sautéed greens and a couple kinds of cheese and then the whole shebang is gilded with walnut-parsley butter.
 Its refined elegance comes together with more ease than you’d expect and is certain to impress dinner guests.
-As an added incentive to make these, you can assemble the ravioli and freeze them so all you have to do when it comes to dinner is slip them in some hot water.
+As an added incentive to make these, you can assemble the ravioli and freeze them so all you have to do when it comes to dinner is slip them in some hot water or layer them into an easy skillet lasagna.
 You’re welcome.–Angie Zoobkoff

-- 2 cups unbleached all-purpose flour (240 g), plus more for the work surface
+- 2 cups unbleached all-purpose flour plus more for the work surface

 - 1/2 teaspoon fine sea salt